XtracT/aintinksmart/README.md

 ## Description

 The service implements a communication protocol based on reverse engineering.
 It listens for requests on MQTT topics.
-- **Send Image:** When a request arrives, it takes the image data (base64 encoded), processes it, builds the necessary BLE packets, publishes status updates (e.g., "processing", "sending") to a default status topic, and attempts to send the packets using the configured method (Direct BLE or MQTT Gateway).
+- **Send Image:** When a request arrives (either via the default topic with JSON/base64 payload, or a mapped topic with raw bytes), it takes the image data, processes it, builds the necessary BLE packets, publishes status updates (e.g., "processing", "sending") to a default status topic, and attempts to send the packets using the configured method (Direct BLE or MQTT Gateway).
 - **Scan:** When a scan request arrives, it either performs a direct BLE scan or triggers a scan via the MQTT gateway, based on the configured mode.

-If a `response_topic` is included in the request payload, the service will publish a final status message (success/error or scan results/trigger confirmation) back to that specific topic after the attempt is complete.
+If a `response_topic` is included in the **default request topic's JSON payload**, the service will publish a final status message (success/error) back to that specific topic after the attempt is complete. `response_topic` is not supported for mapped topics receiving raw bytes.

 The core logic uses `aiomqtt` for asynchronous MQTT communication and `bleak` for direct BLE interactions.